GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * What are the requirements for security relevant IT-equipment?
-* Which information is exchanged between the SOI and external entity(s)?
+* Which information is exchanged between the SOI and External Entity(s)?
 * What are the protocols used for exchanging information?
 * What are the interfaces between different domains?
 * How is the interface between different domains protected?